 Management Incentive Compensation Performance Awards.
-Under the management incentive compensation performance award component of the Plan, the Committee in its sole discretion is authorized to make management incentive compensation awards (MICP awards")

-to employees of the Company and its subsidiaries and affiliates, subject to the limitation that no single individual is permitted to receive in any year an award in excess of \$2 million.
+Under the management incentive compensation performance award component of the Plan, the Committee in its sole discretion is authorized to make management incentive compensation awards ( MICP awards") PAGF to employees of the Company and its subsidiaries and affiliates, subject to the limitation that no single individual is permitted to receive in any year an award in excess of \$2 million.
 The funds available for all MICP awards in any year may not exceed 5% of the amount by which the consolidated income (excluding extraordinary gains and income taxes applicable thereto) before taxes of the Company and its subsidiaries on a worldwide basis, adjusted for all extraordinary losses after income tax effect, and before provision for such incentive compensation, exceeds 15% of the average equity capital of the Company during the immediately preceding year.

 In determining the amount of MICP awards, the Committee is required to consider one or more of the following factors: (i) achievement of the worldwide business plan adopted by the Company, (ii) contribution to clients' business, consisting of improvement in the quality of work produced or improvement in efficiency, (iii) financial factors, consisting of operating margin, level of or growth in revenue, and level of or growth in operating profit, and (iv) individual performance.
 MICP awards may be made in cash, shares of Common Stock, or a combination of cash and shares.
-The number of shares of 600,000 shares over the number of shares previously issued under the MICP while it was in effect.
+The number of shares of Common Stock issuable in connection with MICP awards is limited to the excess of 600,000 shares over the number of shares previously issued under the MICP while it was in effect.